ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 ## Compression

 NOTE: DataPak can compress multiple files together.
-In that case, uncompressed files should be used since multiple compression has diminishing returns, often resulting in bigger filesizes and slower access.
+In that case, uncompressed files should be used since multiple compression has diminishing returns, often resulting in bigger file sizes and slower access.

 The first four bytes are compression algorithm identifiers. `ZLIB` are used for ZLib, and `ZSTD` are used for Zstandard.
 The rest is the compressed SDLang data.